CupNoodles27/DRG-Tips-and-Tricks/README.md

 <details>
 <summary>Click to expand</summary>

+* Flatten an area by removing obstacles that block your line-of-sight to make the area easier to fight in.

 * Impact axes do damage in 3 parts.
 Two parts do melee damage, and the third part does explosive damage, in that order.
 The melee damage can trigger vampire, the explosive damage does not.
 [Source](https://deeprockgalactic.fandom.com/wiki/Impact_Axe)
   * If the second part of damage is not done, the axe can be retrieved.
 This means you can axe a full-health frozen grunt, then retrieve the axe.
   * If you miss, the axe can still do area damage, and can be retrieved.